 The problem with social media marketing is saturation.
-There’s so much content to sift through and so many users to reach out to.
-We asked 18 experts to weigh in on how to stand out, build an audience, and increase organic engagement.
+We asked 18 experts to weigh in on how to stand out, build an audience, and increase organic engagement through social content promotion.

 “The key to organic user growth is to provide consistent content via social media that is honest, relevant, and informative.
 Posting gimmick ads or trying to hard sell is not efficacious in this medium as users want to connect and learn.
 They will come to you when they want to buy so don’t pressure them on social media.
 Inform, Connect, & Engage.”